Judith Weisenfeld

 Bio/Description

 Judith Weisenfeld joined the Princeton faculty in 2007.
 Her research and teaching focus on African American religious history, religion and race, and religion in modern American culture.
-She is the author of Hollywood Be Thy Name: African American Religion in American Film, 1929-1949 and African American Women and Christian Activism: New York’s Black YWCA, 1905-1945.
-Her most recent book, New World A-Coming: Black Religion and Racial Identity during the Great Migration, was awarded the 2017 Albert J. Raboteau Prize for the Best Book in Africana Religions.
-Her current research examines the intersections of psychiatry, race, and African American religion in the late nineteenth and early twentieth centuries.
-She is also the Co-Director of The Crossroads Project: Black Religious Histories, Cultures, and Communities, which is funded by the Henry Luce Foundation.
+She is the author of New World A-Coming: Black Religion and Racial Identity during the Great Migration, was awarded the 2017 Albert J. Raboteau Prize for the Best Book in Africana Religions, of Hollywood Be Thy Name: African American Religion in American Film, 1929-1949 and African American Women and Christian Activism: New York’s Black YWCA, 1905-1945.
+Her forthcoming book, Black Religion in the Madhouse: Race and American Psychiatry in Slavery's Wake, has been supported by grants from the National Endowment for the Humanities and the John S. Guggenheim Foundation.
+She is also the Director of The Crossroads Project: Black Religious Histories, Cultures, and Communities, which is funded by the Henry Luce Foundation and supported by Princeton’s Center for Culture, Society and Religion.